merkwur/GraphSearches/README.md

-## Graph Search Algorithms
+## Graph Library

-It's include graph maker
-Breadth-First Searching algorithm
-Depth-First Searching algorithm
-Adjecency Matrix

-TO-DO
-Kosaraju's Algorithm (there are a couple of minor issues left) Issue is related to Depth First Search.
+Graphs are fascinating objects.
+I am creating this library to have an understanding of graphs.